jrladd/jrladd.github.io/blogposts/_posts/2020-05-25-network-glossary.md

 ![](../slides/network_img/path.png)

 - **diameter** -- the shortest path connecting the two farthest-apart nodes in a network, i.e. the "longest shortest path" available in the network.

+- **density** -- the number of edges in the network divided by the total number of *possible* edges in the network, if every node were connected to every other node.
+Density tells us how connected a particular network is.

 ## Special Types of Nodes